FriendsOfCake/search/README.md

 method, it will return a search manager instance.
 You can now add filters to the manager by chaining them.
 The first arg of the `add()` method is the field, the second the filter using the dot notation of cake to load filters from plugins.
 The third one is an array of filter specific options.
+Please refer to [the Options section](#options) for an explanation of the available options supported by the different filters.

 ```php
 use Search\Manager;